isomerpages/moe-nyjc-ecg/_higher-education/Scholarships and Financial Aid/Applying for University Scholarship​​​s.md

 <li>
 <p>Scholarships that do not fund your studies completely i.e. donor scholarships,
-faculty scholarships.​ So ask yourself whether you really need the full funding and whether your academic grades AND portfolio allow you to compete for the most prestigious scholarships</p>
+faculty scholarships.​ So ask yourself whether you really need the full funding and whether your academic grades <strong>AND</strong> portfolio allow you to compete for the most prestigious scholarships</p>
 </li>
 <li>
 <p>Scholarships for university courses that are not as popular e.g. it is